arturkw/dev-notes/kafka/Exam notes.md

 - `Session window` - session based, dynamically-sized, non-overlapping, data-drven windows

 ## Avro
+- Avro provides a language for defining schemas and using them to serialize and deserialize data.
 - `SpecificRecords` are generated from Avro Schema using Maven/Gradle plugin.
 - Schema evolution: `forward`, `backward`, `breaking ??
 - Schema registry resides as a separate JVM component.